ShinaSIT/Helix-Telebot/README.md

 ## License

-Internal use only - Helix Camp Committee
+Internal use only - SIT Helix Executive Committee